I have been lucky enough to visit Angkor Wat many times. As I have visited many times, I fully understand why Angkor Wat is worth visiting.

 Angkor Wat Is An UNESCO World Heritage Site

 UNESCO has recognized the Angkor Wat Temple complexes as a world heritage site.
-UNESCO lists Angkor Wat as one of the most important archeological sites in South-East Asia.
+UNESCO lists Angkor Wat as one of South-East Asia’s most important archeological sites.

 As UNESCO has listed the site as a world heritage site, they have also set up a wide range of programs to safeguard the Angkor Wat site and its surroundings.

-The Angkor Wat is one of the largest archaeological sites in operation in the world.
-Tourism is important to the site, but so are all the archaeological and research projects that continue to be undertaken at Angkor Wat.
+The Angkor Wat is one of the most significant archaeological sites in operation in the world.
+Tourism is vital to the site, but so are all the archaeological and research projects that continue to be undertaken at Angkor Wat.

 Angkor Wat Is Rich in History

-Angkor Wat literally means “city of temples” and is a magical place to visit.
-The Angkor Wat temple complexes show the remains of the once magnificent and powerful Khmer Empire.
+Angkor Wat means “city of temples” and is a magical place to visit.
+The Angkor Wat temple complexes show the remains of the once magnificent and mighty Khmer Empire.
 The height of the Khmer Empire in Angkor Wat was from the 11th to 12th century.

 For many centuries the Angkor Wat area was the center of the Khmer Kingdom.
 Angkor Wat’s history shows us how important this area was to the Khmer Empire because of its cultural, religious, and symbolic value.